hbctraining/Intro-to-ChIPseq/lessons/04_peak_calling_macs.md

 ## MACS2 Output files

 ### File formats
-Before we start exploring the output of MACS2, we'll briefly talk about some new file formats that we haven't yet encountered in this course.
+Before we start exploring the output of MACS2, we'll briefly talk about the new file formats you will encounter.

 **BED:**
 The BED format consists of one line per feature, each containing 3-12 columns of data (whitespace-delimited or tab-delimited), plus optional track definition lines.
 This is a zero-based format.